wiszmaster/rabbitmq-federation/README.md

     vagrant ssh rabbit3
     vagrant ssh worker

-The RabbitMQ Webconsoles are available (via port forwarding) on http://localhost:10010 (and 10011, 10012)
+The RabbitMQ Webconsoles are available (via port forwarding) on http://localhost:10010 (and 10011, 10012).
+Username and password are both guest by default.

 Setup on RabbitMQ